 Also, the location itself is more remote compared to how its southern counterpart is situated.
 The drive to get here from both Las Vegas and Phoenix is longer than to Grand Canyon South Rim.

 And alternatives for where to stay near Grand Canyon are fewer at the North Rim.
 At the North Rim there’s nothing like Grand Canyon Village.
 Inside the national park there is only one lodge to stay at.
-And North Rim has no border town equivalent to Tusayan.
-So if you don’t stay in the park you need to make a rather long drive to get to Grand Canyon North Rim.
+And North Rim has no border town equivalent to Tusayan with more accommodation options.
+So if you don’t stay in the park you need to make a rather long drive to get from your hotel to Grand Canyon North Rim.

 However, the northern part of Grand Canyon is a great area to visit.
-You can stay inside the park at Grand Canyon Lodge for the ultimate trail and overlook access.
+You can stay inside the park right on the North Rim at Grand Canyon Lodge for the ultimate trail and overlook access.
 Other options further away for where to stay when visiting Grand Canyon North Rim are Kanab and Page.

 Grand Canyon Lodge